rchillyard/TableParser/README.md

 As of version 1.1.4, the code has been split into three packages: _core_, _cats_, and _spark_.
 The remainder of this README refers to the _core_ package.
 Use of _cats-effect IO_ and encryption have been moved into the _cats_ package.
-The _spark_ package is intended for use with Apache Spark.
+The _spark_ package is for use with Apache Spark (beginning with 1.1.5).
-As of 1.1.4, this is not yet implemented.

 Quick Intro
 ===========